MITLibraries/timdex/docs/how-to/limiting-your-search-to-specified-sources.md

 # Limiting your search to specified source(s)

-In this example, demonstrates a query that searches for the term "data" in the two sources `dspace@mit` and `zenodo`.
-We are requesting the fields`source`,`sourceLink` and `title` be returned for each found record.
+This example demonstrates a query that searches for the term "data" in the two sources `dspace@mit` and `zenodo`.
+We are requesting the fields `source`, `sourceLink` and `title` be returned for each found record.

 You can copy this query into our GraphQL playground or your preferred GraphQL client to see it in action!